 In this subsection, we define the BI and its relation with the geometric phase.
 Given three non-orthogonal states $\{\ket{\Psi_1}, \ket{\Psi_2}, \ket{\Psi_3}\}$ from the Hilbert space $\mathcal{H}$, i.e., $\ip{\Psi_i}{\Psi_j}\ne 0; \forall ~i\ne j$, the BI of third order is defined as

-The BI is invariant under unitary transformation $\ket{\Psi_i} \to U\ket{\Psi_i}$.
-It plays a crucial role in the theory of geometric phase.
-Consider a closed curve $\mathcal{C}$ constructed by connecting the three non-orthogonal states $\{\ket{\Psi_i}\}$ by geodesics, then the geometric phases $\Phi_{\text{g}}$ associated with this closed curve is given by~\cite{Mukunda1993}
+The BI is invariant under unitary transformation $\ket{\Psi_i} \to U\ket{\Psi_i}$ and it plays a crucial role in the theory of geometric phase.
+Consider a closed curve $\mathcal{C}$ constructed by connecting the three nonorthogonal states $\{\ket{\Psi_i}\}$ by geodesics, then the geometric phase $\Phi_{\text{g}}$ associated with this closed curve is given by~\cite{Mukunda1993}

 It is straightforward to generalize Eq.~\eqref{third-order-BI} to define $n$th order BI as